 Cat litter made of clay is the number one in producing dust clouds.
 Although their clumping characteristic may be preferred by many cat parents, the dust from the clay can cause serious respiratory issues.
 Unless it is specifically stated that it is dust-free, it is definitely one to avoid.

 Silica gel crystal litter may look like a safe choice because it has highly absorbent qualities, but its dust, no matter how small, can be very toxic to your cat when it builds up in its system.

-Cat litter made of natural material like wood pellet cat litter, or walnut shell litters, can be safer than the previous two examples.
-But, there are still certain qualities to consider.
+Cat litter made of natural material like wood pellet cat litter or walnut shell litter can be safer than the previous two examples.
+But there are still certain qualities to consider.
 Even natural litters can produce dust, so it is extremely important to check how much dust is and what the characteristics of the dust are.
 Furthermore, artificial fragrances worsen asthma conditions in cats and people, so opt for fragrance-free litter.

 Top Six Recommendations for the Best Dust Free Cat Litter for Asthma